-Three months after U.S. Rep. Niki Tsongas announced she would not seek re-election, at least 12 people have declared their intention to run for the open seat.
+Several months after U.S. Rep. Niki Tsongas announced she would not seek re-election, at least a dozen people have declared their intention to run for the open seat — with some changing their minds after initially declaring their intentions to run.

 Tsongas represents the state's 3rd Congressional District, in northern Massachusetts.
 The district stretches from parts of Winchendon in the west to Westminster to Marlborough and to Haverhill in the east, and includes the cities of Lawrence and Lowell.